Aurelia Pucinski: Judiciary

 In August 2002, Governor George Ryan appointed Pucinski to head the Illinois Department of Financial and Professional Regulation.
 Ryan would later reassign Pucinski to the Illinois Environmental Regulatory and Review Commission.
 In the 2002 general election, Pucinski ran for the a judgeship in the First District of the Illinois Appellate Court.
 Democratic candidate James Fitzgerald Smith defeated Pucinski by a sixteen point margin (58%-42%).

 In 2004, she rejoined the Democrats and became a judge on the Cook County Circuit Court.
-As a trial judge, Pucinski helped handled more than 10,000 domestic violence cases (including against the elderly), and later was assigned to hear adoption, election, property tax and mental health cases.
+As a trial judge, Pucinski helped handle more than 10,000 domestic violence cases (including against the elderly), and later was assigned to hear adoption, election, property tax and mental health cases.
 Her bench book summarized forms and procedures to handle civil protection orders.
 She also frequently speaks about elder abuse, including at a Chicago Bar Association panel on third party issues in probate, mental health, guardianship and domestic relations, as well as won the City of Chicago's Luminary Award for developing a program to assist elderly victims of domestic abuse.

 In 2010, winning the Democratic nomination and running uncontested in the general election, Pucinksi was elected to the seat on the Illinois Appellate Court left vacant by Denise M. O'Malley.

 Pucinski ran for the Democratic nomination for Justice of the Illinois Supreme Court in 2012, but Judge Mary Jane Theis won that seat, so Pucinski continued on the intermediate appellate court.
 Civil rights groups, including Chicago Appleseed Center for Fair Courts, report she has criticized judicial campaign financing.

 In 2020, she succeeded in her first retention election for the Illinois appellate court.

 Personal life

-Pucinski is divorced and has children.
+Pucinski is divorced and has three children.